Finally, travel with a purpose.

 I like to think it’s about creating relationships.
 Relationships are what makes the places you visit beautiful, meaningful.

-There are many programs for travelers like myself (even short-term ones) to have a positive impact on the community, and it doesn’t entail dishing out gross amounts of money on “voluntourism”.
-I’m surprised how easy it is to find and take part in volunteer programs here.
-There are signs everywhere.
+There are many programs for travelers like myself (even short-term ones) to have a positive impact on the community, and it doesn’t entail dishing out gross amounts of money on “voluntourism programs”.
+I’m actually surprised how easy it is to find and take part in volunteer programs in Mcleodganj.

-I’ve noticed there are three main types of volunteer programs:
+I’ve seen Tibetan volunteer programs in Mcleodganj take short-term and long-term travelers.
+Usually, there are three types of volunteer programs:

 - English Conversation: You show up in a room filled with travelers and Tibetans, find a Tibetan and converse with them to help them practice their speaking skills.
 Usually, there is a facilitator, who might have prepared questions written for you to ask.
 If you have more time to commit, you can tutor people or teach at one of the facilities.
 (There are a few of these programs)